 All sophomores, juniors and seniors can contact the college or university of their interest and ask for the PSEO Coordinator for more information regarding courses offered, requirements and deadlines.
 Each institution has their own deadlines and requirements.

-For a MN statewide list of institutions that offer PSEO see Participating Postsecondary Institutions 2011-2012 for location and contact number.
+For a MN statewide list of institutions that offer PSEO see Participating Post Secondary Institutions, 2017-18 for location and contact number.

 For more information on eligibility details at MnSCU institutions, see Minnesota State Colleges and Universities PSEO eligibility requirements or visit the Minnesota Department of Education PSEO website for helpful forms.

-As of May 2012, 10th graders can take a career/technical course through PSEO.
+Beginning in May 2012, 10th graders have been allowed to take a career/technical course through PSEO.
+If the 10th grader earns at least a “C” in the first course, she/he may take as many additional career/technical courses as fit into her/his schedule.
 The Legislative Changes – July 2012 provides detailed language of eligibility for 10th graders to participate in PSEO.
 Please use the Career and Technical Education Courses for Eligible 10th-Grade Students to choose the right college or university that is best for your child’s academic needs.

 There are several other ways high schools students can earn free college credits: